 On Thursday, regulators at the Massachusetts Cannabis Control Commission voted to grant four final licenses to adult-use cannabis businesses, issuing one to a Northampton retailer and three to cannabis company in Leicester.
 Sales, however, are still on hold until the shops pass final inspections—and until the state licenses its first testing laboratory.

-The new license holders are New England Treatment Access, which was awarded a retail license for its medical cannabis dispensary in Northampton
+The new license holders are New England Treatment Access, which was awarded a retail license for its medical cannabis dispensary in Northampton, and Cultivate Holdings, which was granted licenses to cultivate, process, and sell cannabis in Leicester.

 Already a Massachusetts Medical Patient?